gerrowadat/nomad-homelab/docker/registry-mgr/README.md

 registry-mgr
 ============

-TODO: Figure out how well a local registry with --registry-mirror deals with flakey interwebs.

 This is a utility I use to make sure I have the right local images in my registry if I'm messing about with versions of things.
 I try to use locally-fetched images where I can in case of an internet outage, since a lot of the apps I run at home are only used at home.
-Often the only part that needs outside internet access is the docker fetch of a job moves.
+Often the only part that needs outside internet access is the docker fetch if a job moves.

 Get set up: